AKSW/docs.ontowiki.net/ontowiki/Custom-startup-script-for-Debian.md

 If you want to install everything from the Debian repositories, and still use your own locally compiled version of Virtuoso, this tip can be of great help.

 Install 'virtuoso-openspurce' as per normal.
-Then compile, install and configure virtuoso as [[described here|VirtuosoBackend]], making sure to use '/usr/local' for configuration prefix.
+Then compile, install and configure virtuoso as [described here](http://docs.ontowiki.net/ontowiki_VirtuosoBackend), making sure to use '/usr/local' for configuration prefix.

 Stop the virtuoso server by issuing `invoke-rc.d virtuoso-opensource-6.1 stop` as root, backup the file '/etc/init.d/virtuoso-opensource', replace it with the one displayed below, and make necessary adjustments to allow for your specific setup.